susanwrotethis/more-mec-shortcodes/README.md

 This plugin has no settings.
 It adds WordPress core's Menu Order setting to events to provide finer-grained control over the order of listings as they appear in the menu.

-If you have set up Modern Events Calendar Lite and added some recurring events, all you need to do is add the following shortcode to a page:
+If you have set up Modern Events Calendar Lite and added some recurring events, all you need to do is add one of the shortcodes to a page.

+For events as paragraphs with event titles in H3 tags:

 [custom-event-list]

+For events as unordered lists with event title in the list item:

+[custom-event-ul]

+## Filter Hooks

+This plugin has two filter hooks, **swt_mec_default_style** and **swt_mec_list_style**.

+Both filters allow for complete filtering of an events entry after it has been formatted.
+The formatted string for the entry and the array of data used to build it are passed as parameters.

 ## Frequently Asked Questions